wilblack/lilybot/README.md

 #lilybot

-The goal of lilybot is to provide an easy to use cloud based software system for hobby/ametuer robotics, primarily focused on the Raspberry Pi.
+The goal of lilybot is to provide an easy to use cloud based software system for hobby/ametuer robotics and Internet of Things (IoT) projects.
+This is primarily focused on the Raspberry Pi.
 This repo contains samples, demos, and libraries to do things like reading sensor data, control motors, and handling realt-time networking with other lilybots over the Internet.

 The software components of lilybot consist of three main functions.